National Opioid Pharmacotherapy Statistics Annual Data collection: state and territory data quality

 New South Wales

-To enrol a patient on the NSW Opioid Treatment Program (OTP), authorisation from the NSW Ministry of Health is required.
-A NSW medical practitioner who has not received accreditation as a NSW OTP prescriber may be authorised by the Ministry of Health to prescribe methadone for up to ten (10) patients who are being transferred from an accredited prescriber.
+To enrol a patient on the NSW Opioid Treatment Program (OTP), approval from the NSW Ministry of Health is required.
+A NSW medical practitioner who has not received accreditation as a NSW OTP prescriber may be approved by the Ministry of Health to prescribe methadone for up to ten (10) patients who are being transferred from an accredited prescriber.
 Unaccredited medical practitioners cannot initiate patients on methadone.
-With buprenorphine or buprenorphine-naloxone, unaccredited medical practitioners may be authorised to initiate or prescribe for up to twenty (20) buprenorphine or buprenorphine-naloxone patients.
-The total number of patients that an unaccredited prescriber may obtain authority to prescribe for, at any one time, is thirty (30) with a maximum of 10 of these patients being for methadone.
+With buprenorphine or buprenorphine-naloxone, unaccredited medical practitioners may be approved to initiate or prescribe for up to twenty (20) buprenorphine or buprenorphine-naloxone patients.
+The total number of patients that an unaccredited prescriber may obtain approval to prescribe for, at any one time, is thirty (30) with a maximum of 10 of these patients being for methadone.
 Accredited nurse practitioners can prescribe methadone, buprenorphine and buprenorphine-naloxone under the OTP.
 To participate in the NSW OTP, community pharmacies must register with the Ministry of Health and comply with the protocol for community pharmacy dosing points issued by the Ministry.

 For more information, see: